Stocks Pressured by Higher T-note Yields and Weak Chip Stocks

-Stocks today are seeing downward pressure from the +2.4 bp rise in the 10-year T-note and a sell-off of more than -2% in key chip stocks.
+Stocks Wednesday saw downward pressure from the +4.1 bp rise in the 10-year T-note and a sell-off of more than -2% in key chip stocks.

+However, the Dow Jones Industrials saw support from blue chips such as 3M (MMM), with a gain of +5.42%, and gains of more than +1% in Travelers (TRV), Chevron (CVX), Caterpillar (CAT), Home Depot (HD), NIKE (NKE), and Goldman Sachs (GS), and Coca Cola (KO).

-Stocks are giving back some ground after yesterday’s +1.5% rally in the Nasdaq 100 index that was sparked by optimism that the U.S. Feb CPI report was not as bad as feared and the Feb core CPI dipped to a 2-3/4 year low of +3.8% y/y.
+Stocks on Wednesday gave back some ground after Tuesday’s +1.5% rally in the Nasdaq 100 index that was sparked by optimism that the U.S. Feb CPI report was not as bad as feared and the Feb core CPI dipped to a 2-3/4 year low of +3.8% y/y.
 However, the Feb headline CPI of +3.2% y/y was slightly above expectations of +3.1% and was 0.2 points above last June’s 2-3/4 year low of +3.0%.
 Both CPI measures remain well above the Fed’s +2% inflation target.

 On the U.S. economic report front, the markets are awaiting Thursday’s U.S. retail sales and PPI reports.
 Feb retail sales are expected to show an increase of +0.8% m/m, reversing Jan’s -0.8% decline.
 Feb retail sales ex-autos are expected to rise +0.5% m/m, reversing most of Jan’s -0.6% decline.
 The Feb final-demand PPI is expected to rise to +1.2% y/y from Jan’s +0.9%, but the core PPI is expected to ease to +1.9% y/y from Jan’s +2.0%.